kief2r/kief2r/README.md

 ### Hi there 👋
-🔭 I’m currently working on automating the scheduling process at my high school.
+🔭 I’m currently studying data science at Boston University!

 😄 Pronouns: he/him

-🌱 I’m currently learning how to program in Python.
+🌱 I’m currently learning how to program in Python and Rust.

 <!--